carbon-design-system/sveld/README.md

 #### Optional properties and default values

-Following JSDoc standards, use square brackets to mark properties as optional.
-You can also specify default values using the `[propertyName=defaultValue]` syntax.
+Use square brackets for optional properties, per JSDoc.
+Default values use `[propertyName=defaultValue]`.

 **Signature:**